Relocation Guide: Moving to Portland, Oregon

 Portland not only has lush greenery year-round, but it also attracts a very “green” oriented community.
 Portland is said to have set the national bar for bicycle commuting in lieu of cars, the residents are recognized as innovators of revolutionary recycling programs, and they demand sustainability as well as organic meats and produce.
 Also, the City of Portland has a program that promotes green building as a standard of development.
 I'm not saying that Portland is the cleanest and greenest city, but they sure try to be!
 In fact, Forbes ranked Portland #1 on their ”America's 50 Greenest Cities” list.

 Portland was ranked #6 on Travel and Leisure's “America's Best Cities for Foodies”.
-Portland is well known for their farm-to-table dining, 400+ [odd] food trucks, coffee culture, and well-crafted microbreweries (which brings Portland it's “Beervana” nickname).
+Portland is well known for its farm-to-table dining, 400+ [odd] food trucks, coffee culture, and well-crafted microbreweries (which brings Portland it's “Beervana” nickname).
 While most of Portland is health-conscious, they definitely have their share of unhealthy delicacies.
 Foodies, like me, could never be bored in this city!

 Healthy and Active Lifestyle